-Once the new timetable comes into effect on 13 December, commuters between Vienna and the western regions of Lower Austria will be travelling "twice as nice".
-From that day onwards, they will have two options during the day: either the railjets and ÖBB Intercity trains running to/from Vienna Meidling and Vienna Central Station twice every hour, or, during rush hours from Monday through Friday, the hourly REX200 trains between Amstetten, St. Pölten, Tullnerfeld, Vienna Hütteldorf and Vienna West.
+Commuters between Vienna and the western regions of Lower Austria are travelling "twice as nice".
+They have two options during the day: either the railjets running to/from Vienna Meidling and Vienna Central Station twice every hour, or, during rush hours from Monday through Friday, the hourly REX200 trains between Amstetten, St. Pölten, Tullnerfeld, Vienna Hütteldorf and Vienna West.

 Fast trains for commuters from the western parts of Lower Austria

 The REX200 trains have a top speed of 200 km/h and offer a high degree of comfort in their long-distance cars.
 Commuters can take these trains to travel to their workplace in Vienna and back home again.
 Additional benefit: If you need to continue onwards to Linz, Salzburg, Germany or Switzerland, you can take one of the REX200 trains in Vienna West, Vienna Hütteldorf or Tullnerfeld for ideal connections to ÖBB long-distance trains towards the West in St. Pölten.
 With the integrated interval timetable, St. Pölten will, among other things, offer perfect connections to the ÖBB Railjets coming from Vienna Airport, Vienna Central Station and Vienna Meidling and continuing on towards the West.
 This way, ÖBB passengers coming from Vienna West can continue their journey to Linz, Salzburg, Innsbruck, Bregenz or even Germany or Switzerland. ÖBB is working very hard to ensure that the connection time is only a short 7 minutes and that the connecting train is provided immediately on the adjacent track, so that passengers can switch trains comfortably and quickly.